 Jane the Virgin

-One of the phenomena we’ll encounter again and again on The Overlooked is the show that keeps getting better even as its audience keeps getting smaller.
-There may be no better example of this right now than Jane the Virgin.
+One of the phenomena of the Peak TV era is the show that keeps getting better even as its audience keeps getting smaller.
+There may be no better example in the last half decade than Jane the Virgin.

 Like Ugly Betty, the first Americanized and Anglicized telenovela to sustain an audience, the creative team behind Jane have pushed far beyond the original show’s concept.
 Unlike “Ugly Betty,” Jane has an ingenuity and drive that just won’t quit.

 Every week the show’s handful of core characters move around a small checkerboard of sets while paying continuous homage to the genre: eavesdropping here, changing partners there.
 Yet after watching more than 20 episodes over four seasons, I continue to find it both funny and fresh.

 Unfortunately, the show’s “live” audience — the viewers who pay the bills by watching Jane and commercial breaks in real time — has dwindled to the point where it is unsustainable, even by the paltry standards of the CW.
 Despite a big midseason hosanna from The New Yorker’s Emily Nussbaum last spring, one-quarter of Jane’s season three audience simply vanished.
 Of the 1.2 million viewers for the season four finale, more than half DVR’d it.
 As it bravely marched to its series finale, its 100th episode, the audience just kept slipping away.